-Einar Thorsen, PhD, is Senior Lecturer in Journalism and Communication, and the programme coordinator for MA Journalism and New Media at the Media School, Bournemouth University, UK.
+Einar Thorsen, PhD, is Associate Professor in Journalism and Communication.
 His work is concerned with citizen involvement in online journalism, particularly during crisis and conflicts, and in response to political and environmental change.
 He has conducted research on BBC News Online during the 2005 and 2010 UK General Elections, analysing news sources and opportunities for citizens to contribute to public discourse and democratic life.
 He co-edited Citizen Journalism: Global Perspectives (2009, Peter Lang), edited a special issue of Journalism Practice entitled Online Reporting of Elections (vol 6, no 3, 2012), and has published research on BBC News Online, Wikinews and WikiLeaks.

 He is a member of the MeCCSA Executive Committee and the Editor of MeCCSA’s Newsletter Three-D. He is a former member of the Executive Board of the MeCCSA Postgraduate Network and a founding member of its journal Networking Knowledge.
 He was also instrumental in setting up the MeCCSA Climate Change, Environment and Sustainability Network.